 \section{Introduction}

-The importance of Clifford algebra was recognized for the first time in quantum field theory but there has recently been a tendency to exploit their power in many others fields.
-These fields include projective geometry \cite{HesZieg}, electrodynamics \cite{Jancewicz}, analysis on manifolds and differential geometry \cite{HesSob}, crystallography \cite{Aragon1,Aragon2} and others.
-A recent account on applications of Clifford algebra in fields such as robotics, computer vision, computer graphics, engineering, neural and quantum computing, etc., can be found in \cite{Bayro} and \cite{Sommer}.
+The importance of Clifford algebra was recognized for the first time in quantum field theory.
+Lately, there has been a tendency to exploit their power in many others fields.
+These fields include projective geometry \cite{HesZieg}, electrodynamics \cite{Jancewicz}, analysis on manifolds and differential geometry \cite{HesSob}, crystallography \cite{Aragon1,Aragon2} to name a few.
+A recent account of the applications of Clifford algebra in fields such as robotics, computer vision, computer graphics, engineering, neural and quantum computing, etc., can be found in \cite{Bayro} and \cite{Sommer}.